thanhdang2712/Mood-Disorder-Project/README.md

 3. Type qsub pbsfilename to submit the job and make it run to the cluster.
 4. To check the currently running jobs, we can type qstat -a to see if your job is currently running.

+# Acknowledgements
+I would like to thank Tazmilur Saad, Ziad Attia, and Aziz Zafar for there contributions to and previous work on this codebase.

 # Contact
 Thanh Dang: thdang@colgate.edu